 Its thorax is covered in thick dark hairs, making an interesting contrast against its pale abdomen.

-The caterpillars of this species resemble cattails, as their segmented body gives off a tall, stalk-like appearance like that of a cattail.
+The caterpillars of this species resemble cattails, as their segmented body gives off a tall, stalk-like appearance.

 The larvae of these moths in New Mexico can be found feeding on shrubs such as tamarisk and commonly feed on willow leaves.

-This type of moth is most active during the late summer and early fall months between September and October when it lays its eggs near food sources so that it can remain safe during the wintertime while they develop into its adult form in the warm months again.
+This type of moth is most active during the late summer and early fall months between September and October.
+It lays its eggs near food sources so that they can remain safe during the winter while they develop into their adult form in the warm months again.

 During this process, the caterpillars excrete a web of silk to hold the leaves together where they live, providing them sustenance until adulthood.